blueskyletters/blueskyletters.github.io/_drafts/2020-08-01-things-fall-apart-chinua-achebe.md

 #### Part 2:

 Okonkwo and his family are in exile in Mbanta, his mother's village.
+The Christian missionaries strated to arrive in the lands and establish churches.
+They acquire converts gradually and